fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * [ ] Spec name resolution of `^T.Name` when `^T` has both SRTP and IWSAM members with the same name `Name` (SRTP is preferred)

+* [ ] Discuss units of measure - will unitized types be considered to implement any geenric math interfaces?
+Most are unsound from a unit perspective, so probably not.